HuntsmanCancerInstitute/MultiRepMacsChIPSeq/applications.md

 	-o --out "file"              Optional file name, default db basename

+## recall_peaks.pl

+This script will take an existing a MultiRep ChIPSeq Pipeline results directory, and re-run the peak calling, merging, and rescoring steps under new parameters.
+This allows you to investigate alternative peak calling parameters.
+New QC and analysis plots are generated based on the new peaks.

+This does not require Bam files, nor does it re-process alignments or coverage files.
+It simply re-uses the pre-existing q-value tracks for making new peak calls with different parameters.
+If you want to change parameters for alignments or coverage, you will need to rerun the pipeline over again.
+Existing fragment coverage, log2 Fold Enrichment, and count bigWig files are used for re-scoring the new peaks.
+As such, it expects file outputs from the MultiRep ChIPSeq Pipeline.

+New peak and analysis files are placed into new subdirectories with a numeric suffix (allowing for multiple conditions to be run consecutively) without overwriting pre-existing files.
+Peaks from different runs can subsequently be compared using the intersect_peaks.pl script, if desired.

+Options:

+	 Input files
+	  --in        file basename     Base filename for previous pipeline output --dir       directory         Directory for writing all files (./) --out       file basename     Base filename for new output files (merged)

+	 Peak calling
+	  --cutoff    number            Threshold q-value for calling peaks () Higher numbers are more significant, -1*log10(q)
+	  --peaksize  integer           Minimum peak size to call () --peakgap   integer           Maximum gap between peaks before merging () --broad                       Also perform broad (gapped) peak calling --broadcut  number            Q-value cutoff for linking broad regions () --broadgap  integer           Maximum link size between peaks in broad calls ()

+	 Peak scoring
+	  --binsize   integer           Size of bins in 25 flanking peak bins for profile (40) --repmean                     Combine replicate counts as mean for each sample set --noplot                      Do not plot figures of results

+	 Job control
+	  --cpu       integer           Number of CPUs to use per job (4) --job       integer           Number of simultaneous jobs (2) --dryrun                      Just print the commands without execution --noorganize                  Do not organize files into subfolders when finished

+	 Application  Paths
+	  --macs      path             (macs2)
+	  --manwig    path             (manipulate_wig.pl)
+	  --wig2bw    path             (wigToBigWig)
+	  --bw2bdg    path             (bigWigToBedGraph)
+	  --printchr  path             (print_chromosome_lengths.pl)
+	  --data2wig  path             (data2wig.pl)
+	  --getdata   path             (get_datasets.pl)
+	  --getrel    path             (get_relative_data.pl)
+	  --geteff    path             (get_chip_efficiency.pl)
+	  --meanbdg   path             (generate_mean_bedGraph.pl)
+	  --bedtools  path             (bedtools)
+	  --intersect path             (intersect_peaks.pl)
+	  --peak2bed  path             (peak2bed.pl)
+	  --combrep   path             (combine_replicate_data.pl)
+	  --plotpeak  path             (plot_peak_figures.R)
+	  --rscript   path             (Rscript)

 ## report_mappable_space.pl

 A script to report the mappable space of a genome based on empirical mapping